Citation, DOI, disclosures and article data

 Erdheim-Chester disease is a rare, non-inherited disease of middle age with a slight male predominance 6.

-Patients may present with a focal symptoms through to multi-system involvement and failure 5.
+Patients may present with a variety of symptoms, ranging from focal neurological deficits to multiorgan failure 5.
 The most common presenting symptom is bone pain.
-Patients may also present with focal neurological signs, exophthalmos, retroperitoneal fibrosis, diabetes insipidus, and dyspnoea due to extra-skeletal involvement of these systems.
+Patients may also present with focal neurological signs, exophthalmos, retroperitoneal fibrosis, diabetes insipidus, and dyspnea due to extraskeletal involvement of these systems.

 Erdheim-Chester disease is a systemic lipogranulomatous disorder with infiltration by lipid-laden histiocytes (foamy macrophages), Touton giant cells and a variable amount of background fibrosis 2.
-In contrast to Langerhans cell histiocytosis (LCH) no S-100 nor CD1 are detected 1, but CD68 is positive 10.
+In contrast to Langerhans cell histiocytosis (LCH), no S-100 nor CD1 are detected 1, but CD68 is positive 10.
 It is associated with BRAF (V600E) mutations 14.

 Musculoskeletal involvement is most common, with multifocal extraskeletal involvement seen in 30-50% of patients 1,2.